-Stress Free Book Marketing discusses Hope Griffin’s book Finding Joy.
+Stress Free Book Marketing talks to author Hope Griffin about her book Finding Joy.

 SFK: Tell me about your latest book and why you wrote it?

 HNG: I wrote, Finding Joy, because I was struggling to find it.
 Being a military spouse and having to care for a young child with cancer did not fall in line with the plans I had laid out for my life.
 And yet, I found myself in the middle of that life faced with a choice to embrace fear and be bitter or find joy.
 I picked the later.
 I wrote this book for myself and I shared it so that others who struggled would find purpose and hope in its pages.